offalynne/Input/docs/latest/Device-Quirks.md

 - On PS4 and PS5, `gp_select` is defined as clicking the touchpad on PlayStation 4 and PlayStation 5 which is GameMaker's default behaviour.
 This is in contrast to other other platforms where `gp_select` is defined as the SHARE button. [`input_binding_get_name()`](Functions-(Bindings)#input_binding_get_namebinding) will return the correct device-appropriate string.

-- On Switch, the first gamepad index is reserved for physically attached Joy-Cons, or the builtin controls on a the Lite model.
+- On Switch, the first gamepad index is reserved for physically attached Joy-Cons, or the builtin controls on the Lite model.

 ### Gamepad on Mobile